aio-libs/aiokafka/docs/api.rst

 * :exc:`~aiokafka.errors.TopicAuthorizationFailedError` - topic requires authorization.
   Always raised
 * :exc:`~aiokafka.errors.OffsetOutOfRangeError` - if you don't specify `auto_offset_reset` policy
-  and started cosumption from not valid offset.
+  and started consumption from not valid offset.
 Always raised
 * :exc:`~aiokafka.errors.RecordTooLargeError` - broker has a *MessageSet* larger than
   `max_partition_fetch_bytes`. **async for** - log error, **get*** will raise it.